pydata/pydata-google-auth/docs/source/contributing.rst

 If you added the upstream repository as described above you will see something like::

-    origin  git@github.com:yourname/pandas-gbq.git (fetch)
+    origin  git@github.com:yourname/pydata-google-auth.git (fetch)
-    origin  git@github.com:yourname/pandas-gbq.git (push)
+    origin  git@github.com:yourname/pydata-google-auth.git (push)
-    upstream        git://github.com/pydata/pandas-gbq.git (fetch)
+    upstream        git://github.com/pydata/pydata-google-auth.git (fetch)
-    upstream        git://github.com/pydata/pandas-gbq.git (push)
+    upstream        git://github.com/pydata/pydata-google-auth.git (push)

-Now your code is on GitHub, but it is not yet a part of the *pandas-gbq* project.
+Now your code is on GitHub, but it is not yet a part of the *pydata-google-auth* project.
 For that to happen, a pull request needs to be submitted on GitHub.

 Review your code